mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 **Note**: the `Push()` and `Pop()` against `_helperMethodFrame` that make it available for 'stack walking'.
 You can also see the `try`/`catch` block that the CLR puts in place to ensure any exceptions from *native* code are turned into *managed* exceptions that C#/F#/VB.NET code can handle.
 If you're interested the full macro-expansion is available [in this gist](https://gist.github.com/mattwarren/36e52b3f80a411ca5a6b7211c9f1a3a9#expanded-code---release---81-loc).

-So in summary, these `Frames` are pushed onto a 'linked list' when calling into native code and popped of the list when returning from native code.
+So in summary, these `Frames` are *pushed onto* a 'linked list' when calling into native code and *popped off* the list when returning from native code.
 This means that are any moment the 'linked list' contains all the current or active `Frames`.

 ### Native Unwind Information

-In addition to creating 'frames', the CLR also ensures that all native code has 'unwind info' emitted by that the C++ compiler.
+In addition to creating 'Frames', the CLR also ensures that the C++ compiler emits 'unwind info' for native code.
 We can see this if we use the [DUMPBIN tool](https://docs.microsoft.com/en-us/cpp/build/reference/dumpbin-reference?view=vs-2017) and run `dumpbin /UNWINDINFO coreclr.dll`.
 We get the following output for `SystemNative::GetCommandLineArgs(..)` (that we looked at before):

 ```
   0002F064 003789B0 00378B7E 004ED1D8  ?GetCommandLineArgs@SystemNative@@SAPEAVObject@@XZ (public: static class Object * __cdecl SystemNative::GetCommandLineArgs(void))